anagha-google/spark-on-gcp-s8s/01-foundational-setup.md

 ## 1.0.
 Variables

-odify the varibles below as applicable for your environment and run the same in the cloud shell on the [cloud console](https://console.cloud.google.com)
+Modify the varibles below as applicable for your environment and run the same in the cloud shell on the [cloud console](https://console.cloud.google.com)

 ```
 PROJECT_KEYWORD="vajra"